pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 - object code (machine-readable)
 - source code (human-readable).

-Where "set of instructions" would correspond, but not limited to: files, folders, images, documents.
+Where "set of instructions" would correspond, but not be limited to files, folders, images, documents.

 b. **Non-Commercial** means activities undertaken by individuals or entities on